 You’ve already seen the major attractions and gotten a dose of culture.
 But let’s turn things up a notch with some museums.

-No, five full days in Rome is not too much!
-Five days in Rome is an excellent amount of time to spend in Rome if you’re a slower traveler.
+Five full days in Rome is an excellent amount of time to spend in Rome if you like to take things slow.

 Some people don’t like to go, go, go.
-So, spreading out the sites across more days on your trip to Rome and taking the time to go sightseeing is a great option.
+So, spreading out the sites across more days on your trip to Rome and taking the time to see Rome at a slower pace is a great option.

 Here are a few more attractions to add to your list if you’re looking for a five-day itinerary.